marketplacer/load-facebook-profile-ios-swift/README.md

 1. Add Facebook SDK to your app.
 Follow instructions on Facebook developer pages:

-  1. Create a Facebook app.
+  1. Create a Facebook app on your Facebook developers site.
   2. Add Facebook SDK framework to your project.
   3. Setup 3 plist keys.
   4. Add `FBAppCall.handleOpenURL` to application(application, openUrl...) of your app delegate.